ingonyama-zk/developer-docs/docs/icicle/golang-bindings.md

 make libbn254.so
 ```

 The current supported options are `libbn254.so`, `libbls12_381.so`, `libbls12_377.so`, `libbw6_671.so` and all to compile all curves.
-The resulting .so files are the compiled shared libraries for each curve.
+The resulting .so files are the compiled static libraries for each curve.

 Once the static library has been built